imaitland/blog/md/ownership_in_rust.md

 2. There can only be one variable for each value at a time.
 3. A variable and its value are only valid while they are in scope.

-> :hibiscus: **There's an apparent exception to rule 2**: Data on the stack can be cheaply and quickly copied:
+> ➿ **There's an apparent exception to rule 2**: Data on the stack can be cheaply and quickly copied:
 > ```
 > let x: str = "hello";
 > let y = x;